7 Viking Romance Novels For Myth Lover

 4. North Men

-It’s a historical book about the Vikings saga 793 to 1241.
+This is a historical book about the Vikings’ saga from 793 to 1241.
 It charts the rise and eventual fall of Viking culture and Scandinavian migration and domination throughout Europe.
-Also, the story picks 793 as a starting point because that’s when the Lindisfarne raid was.
-So the way the book is set out was its undoing in my point of view.
+The story picks 793 as a starting point because that’s when the Lindisfarne raid happened.
+The way the book is set out was its undoing, in my opinion.
 It suggests that it will be a timeline narrative of how they progressed from one year to the next five years.

 The author split the book by geography to cover the different geographical locations.
-So one chapter would cover England.
-The next chapter will cover France, Germany, the Americas, and Turkey.
+So, one chapter would cover England, and the next would cover France, Germany, the Americas, and Turkey.
 The problem is that it takes you back to the beginning of the timeline for each area.
 Lindisfarne goes up to about before the Norman conquest.
-Then the Vikings invaded and harassed the farms and then got into politics.
+Then, the Vikings invaded and harassed the farms and got into politics.

-The narratives aren’t different enough in the different geographies to make it worth doing.
-It would have benefited more from a structural point of view to have a straightforward timeline because it doesn’t help as well.
-As is the case with many nobility in the old days, they would name their kids after themselves.
+The narratives aren’t different enough in the different geographies to make it worthwhile.
+Having a straightforward timeline would have benefited more from a structural point of view because it doesn’t help either.
+As with many nobility nobles, they would name their kids after themselves.
 In the England chapter, seven Ethel stands have some minor importance.
-So that was complicated.
-Overall this book gives you much information about Viking romance, and you will enjoy it by giving proper time and attention.
+So that wasn’t very easy.
+Overall, this book gives you much information about Viking romance, and you will enjoy it by giving it proper time and attention.

 North Men